RuthBowyer/TwinsUKTapWaterConsumption/README.md

 # TwinsUK Tap Water Consumption

-This repository contains the analytical scripts to derive the results presented in the manuscript entitled: *Tap water consumption amongst adults in UK households is linked to perceptions of taste and health benefits*
+This repository contains the analytical scripts to derive the results presented in the manuscript entitled: *Tap water consumption amongst a cohort of UK twins is linked to perceptions of taste and health benefits*

 ## Authors and affiliations